The 56th Graduate Study Programme

 Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes the Graduate Study Programme.
 This seminar provides an opportunity for outstanding graduate and postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

-will be held at the Palais des Nations from 3 to 14 July 2017
+Graduate Study Programme will be held at the Palais des Nations from 2 to 13 July 2018

 Participants will form working groups to study issues related to the various dimensions of this theme, under the guidance of United Nations experts.
 They will be provided with selected documents and publications on the theme under discussion.

 The majority of the sessions will be held in English, therefore absolute fluency in English is essential.
 As several sessions will be held in French, solid working knowledge of French is also required.

 How to apply:

 The students invited to attend this programme will be selected on the basis of their academic experience and motivation, with due regard to equitable geographical and gender distribution.
 The age limit for application is 32 years of age.

 Students interested in the 2018 Graduate Study Programme must submit their application ONLINE until 2 March 2018.